 There was a call, endless now, echoes from depths focused onto him as a worthy recipient.
 It led him up the slope between the tall trunks, all grey-brown now, and then into and through the whitebeams and past the beeches, their isolation less obvious now that beneath virtually all the trees there was nothing more than humps of snow.
 There were a few hollies close as he passed by, but they were bowed down under the weight of winter; and the mountain ashes that followed – long stripped bare of their life-sustaining berries – and the white ladies of the birches peeling and reflecting the northern lights in fractured imperfection – but beautiful nonetheless, till even these thinned and shrunk as Einion approached the open snowfield.

-He hesitated for a moment, the fire within him diminishing for a second, but then that perfect face shimmered before him again, unemotional and o so desirable atop that ideal body.
+He hesitated for a moment, the fire within him diminishing for a second, but then that perfect face shimmered even more brightly before him, unemotional and o so desirable atop that ideal body.

 “But you do not have to wait aimlessly for what you know will come; remain passive – unengaged – uninvolved.”